 ‘Mr Dursley,’ the detective leant in slowly and looked man straight in the eyes.
 ‘This is a very serious matter.
 Your nephew went missing for over twenty-four hours.
 Anything could have happened to him.’

-‘We’re all very relieved that Harry got back home safely,’ the detective said quietly, ‘but we both know that the situation could have been much, much worse.
+‘We’re all very relieved that Harry got back home safely,’ the detective said, ‘but we both know that the situation could have been much, much worse.
 Small children alone on the streets are very vulnerable.
 He could have been involved in an accident, seriously injured or even killed.
 He could easily have been assaulted or kidnapped.’

 The room fell silent for a moment while everyone considered these bleak possibilities.
 Mrs Dursley moved a little closer to her husband and he placed one meaty hand on her shoulder.